janvt/janvt.dev/content/services/development.md

 teaser: Got development work you need help with?
 I have experience in a variety of languages and can jump into any project.
 homepage_weight: 1
 homepage_link: software engineer
+homepage_link_sub: with over 12 years of experience
 ---

-I have over 10 years of software development experience.
+I have over 12 years of software development experience.
 Starting with very low-level C, Assembler and micro-chip programming, then moving up to Windows development in C++.
 I later transitioned to web development, mostly in JavaScript and PHP.
 However, I have always found it simple to be a polyglot, transitioning between languages has always been easy.
 With a solid grasp of the fundamentals, execution details become less important.

 ## Languages Experience:
 - **PHP**: expert (*10+ years*)